PetrKryslUCSD/MeshCore.jl/README.md

 ## News

+- 04/17/2020: The paper describing the library has been submitted.
 - 03/21/2020: The implementation of the topology operations has been improved in speed and simplicity.
 - 03/18/2020: The library was completely redesigned around incidence relations.
 Much simpler than before!
 - 03/16/2020: Note: The coverage appears low, but that seems to be a bug in the computation of the coverage